 Pogo Mine Expands Resource Opportunity with New Portals

-Northern Star Resources’ underground Pogo Operation is opening the door, literally and strategically, to a new orebody zone with its first portal blast in a decade.
-The portal blasts completed earlier this month will help Northern Star access the Central Vein and Goodpaster ore body zones at Pogo.
+Northern Star Resources’ Pogo Operation has opened a new door, literally and strategically, to a new orebody zone with its first portal blast in a decade.
+The portal blasts completed in July of 2025 will help Northern Star access the Central Vein and Goodpaster ore body zones at Pogo.

-Pogo is the only large metal mine in Alaska to open new portals so far this century, the first was the East Deeps Portal in 2015 and this year Northern Star has added two new portals.
-Expanding significant areas of the underground deposit previously unreachable, this major investment reflects Northern Star’s commitment to growth, continued operations and local employment at Pogo.
+Pogo is the only large metal mine in Alaska to open new portals so far this century.
+The first was the East Deeps Portal in 2015 and the two new portals opened in 2025.
+By expanding significant areas of the underground deposit previously unreachable, this major investment reflects Northern Star’s commitment to growth, continued operations and local employment at Pogo.

-Pogo, located 145km south-east of Fairbanks and employing 660 people, is one of three production centers owned and operated by Northern Star, a global Top 10 gold producer.
-In the 12 months to June 30, 2025, Pogo exceed its full-year production target and recorded 283,000 ounces of gold sold.
-Pogo has an Ore Reserve of 2.1 million ounces at a grade of 7.2 grams per ton gold.
+Located 90 miles south-east of Fairbanks and employing 720 people, Pogo is one of three production centers owned and operated by Northern Star, a global Top 10 gold producer.
+In the 12 months to June 30, 2025, Pogo exceeded its full-year production target and recorded 283,000 ounces of gold sold.
+Pogo has an Ore Reserve of 2.1 million ounces at a grade of 7.2 grams per ton of gold.

 “This is a milestone event that is a big part of our growth plan throughout the next several years,” says Mick Eckert, General Manager at Pogo Operations.

 “The new portals are a game-changer and demonstrate our confidence in the Pogo Operation.
-They will give us direct access to new, high-grade ore zones, including the Central Link Project, that will extend the life of the mine and create more opportunities for our Team.
+They give us direct access to new, high-grade ore zones, including the Central Link Project, that will extend the life of the mine and create more opportunities for our Team.”

 “I am proud of the efforts of our Pogo Team to drive value-generating growth at what is a globally significant, first-class gold mining operation.”